Have you ever heard a doctor say, “We’ll set a standing order for your blood work” and felt a little lost?

 A standing order is a written directive that allows healthcare providers—usually nurses, pharmacists, or other licensed clinicians—to perform certain tasks without a fresh prescription or direct physician order each time.
 Think of it as a pre‑approved playbook that says, “If a patient meets these criteria, the clinician may proceed with this action.”

 In practice, standing orders cover a wide range of activities: administering vaccines, ordering lab tests, prescribing specific medications, or initiating treatment protocols for chronic conditions.
-They’re designed to streamline care, reduce delays, and confirm that evidence‑based practices are applied consistently.
+They’re designed to streamline care, reduce delays, and see to it that evidence‑based practices are applied consistently.

 The Legal Backbone